 How To Prevent Bumblefoot

-Providing a better cage setup and the right foods are effective ways to prevent a parrot from injuring its feet and bacteria entering the wound.
-Bumblefoot prevention methods include the following:
+A better cage setup and the right foods can prevent a parrot from injuring its feet and bacteria entering the wound.
+Bumblefoot prevention methods include:

 Clean Cage

-Feces and spoiled food may coat the bottom of the cage.
-A parrot with a small foot abrasion is likelier to develop bumblefoot because the cage is a breeding ground for bacteria.
+Feces and spoiled food will coat the bottom of the cage.
+A parrot with a slight foot abrasion is likelier to develop bumblefoot because the cage is a breeding ground for bacterial microbes.

 No Synthetic Perches